Anamico/node-red-contrib-alarm/README.md

 So you could use a button, your Homekit client AND a dashboard widget all to arm and disarm the alarm panel, it's that powerful and completely up to you.

+Try using node-red-contrib-wemo, hue and zwave modules to tap into existing door sensors and movement sensors to act as your alarm panel inputs.

 # Disclaimer